notnithila/tech-cat-training/activities/wk3/SQL Mini Project/Instructions.md

 * **Data Analysis using SQL: (using the new Dimensional Model you just created)**

-  - Write SQL queries to extract data that will help answer the following questions:
+  Write SQL queries to extract data that will help answer the following questions:

+  - Identify the top cities with the highest number of claims using SQL

+  - Provide a summary of basic statistics of the data (3-4 summary analysis).
+Using to SQL to include:

+    - **Count:** Number of claims, number of policyholders, number of claims per location
+    - **Sum:** Total claim amount, total claim amount per accident type
+    - **Average:** Average claim amount, average age of policyholders
+    - **Minimum and Maximum:** Minimum and maximum claim amounts.
+Youngest and oldest policyholders

-    a.
-Which body style of vehicle has the most claims?
+  -  Which body style of vehicle has the most claims?

     ​     Which year has the most claims?

     ​     What are the Top 5 Year & Months?
 For example August, 2020 and August 2021

     ​     What are the most common Vehicle Use (Top 3)?

-    b.
-How many policyholders have more than one claim in the dataset?
+  - How many policyholders have more than one claim in the dataset?

-    c.
-What's the average estimated cost and actual repair cost per accident type?
+  - What's the average estimated cost and actual repair cost per accident type?

-    d.
-Are there any correlations between vehicle use (e.g., work, pleasure) and accident type?
+  - Are there any correlations between vehicle use (e.g., work, pleasure) and accident type?

-    e.
-Which state has the highest discrepancy between estimated and actual repair costs?
+  - Which state has the highest discrepancy between estimated and actual repair costs?